Biocomputation and urban protocols in Tallinn

 3-19 October 2016

-Claudia Pasquero with Alice Buoli and Piibe Piirma
+Teaching team: Claudia Pasquero (director) with Alice Buoli and Piibe Piirma

-Under the supervision of Claudia Pasquero and the tutoring of Alice Buoli and Piibe Piirma, the Design Studio “Biocomputation and urban protocols in Tallinn” held at the Estonian Academy of arts gathered students from different levels and curricula (architecture, urban studies and textile design) to reflect on urban waste in the city of Tallinn.
+The Design Studio gathered students from different levels and curricula (architecture, urban studies and textile design) to reflect on urban waste in the city of Tallinn.

 Working with microbial cellulose – an organic material produced by bacteria – students have explored its physical and structural behaviours, architectural and aesthetic potential, by using a growing apparatus fed by Tallinn diverse urban waste materials (coffee, tree leaves, algae), and adopting scientific, design and artistic approaches.
 Observation at the microscope interacted with urban digital and material morphology explorations.